Patria Pasi: Operational service

 The Pasi has seen service in several conflict areas, including Afghanistan, Bosnia, Croatia, Eritrea, Golan Heights, Iraq, Kosovo, Lebanon, Macedonia, Namibia, Liberia, Somalia and Chad.

-The Pasi has also been used by the Finnish police in sieges and SWAT operations.
+The Pasi has been used by the Finnish police in sieges and SWAT operations.

+In 2008, Finland deployed two Sisu Pasi as part of the response to the 2008 Kauhajoki school shooting.

-In 2018, Estonia deployed five XA-188s to Mali as part of the country's contribution to Operation Barkhane.
+In 2018, Estonia deployed five XA-188s to Mali as part of Estonia's contribution to Operation Barkhane.

 In 2022, Finland reportedly donated an unknown number of XA-180/185s to Ukraine as part of a military and humanitarian aid package following the escalations of the ongoing Russo-Ukrainian War.
-At least one has been lost in combat.
+At least ten have been lost in combat.